Last Updated on July 20, 2025 by cscontents

 ansible-playbook playbook.yml -i inventory.txt -vv

-Here, ‘playbook.yml’ is the name of the playbook we have given, you can give any name.
-And ‘-i’ is the flag used to pass the inventory file which contain details about the remote server.
+Here, ‘playbook.yml’ is the name of the playbook we have given; you can give any name.
+And ‘-i’ is the flag used to pass the inventory file, which contains details about the remote server.

-In the above case, the command is run in the home directory of the user (user which is used by the Ansible to log into the remote server).
-Which we can verify by the output of the above playbook (there is a command we are running which is “pwd”).
+In the above case, the command is run in the home directory of the user (the user that is used by Ansible to log into the remote server), which we can verify by the output of the above playbook (there is a command we are running, which is “pwd”).
 In the next example, we will run commands on the remote server in a particular directory.

 Example Ansible playbook 3